thefightagainstmalware/ReflectionWebServer/README.md

 # ReflectionWebServer
-Uses reflection to find Discord webhooks within Minecraft mods
+Uses reflection to find Strings within obfuscated files
 ## Security consideration
 This program executes malware code within your computer.
 You should run it on a VM or ideally a Docker container